eyadgaran/SimpleML/docs/source/enterprise.rst

 Enterprise Features
 -------------------
+  - End-to-end facilitation of ML lifecycle
+  - Dataset Explorer

-  - Drag & Drop GUI for anyone in your organization to train models
+  - Drag & Drop GUI for anyone in the organization to train models
   - Automated Dev-Ops for single click model deployment
+  - Metric analysis for post-deployment stability

 Moving to Enterprise, and Back Again